...

 This essential evaluation assists landlords in determining the likelihood of on-time rent payments, identifying any potential red flags in an applicant’s financial history, and ultimately mitigating risks associated with problematic tenants.

-By analyzing credit reports, landlords can gain insights into an applicant’s debt-to-income ratio, history of financial obligations, and their overall approach to managing finances.
+By analyzing credit reports, landlords can gain insights into an applicant’s debt-to-income ratio, history of financial obligations, and overall approach to managing finances.
 This comprehensive assessment allows landlords to make well-informed renting decisions based on accurate data rather than assumptions or incomplete information.

 What is a Background Check?